-Effective course design • By keeping learning outcomes front and center, teachers can develop courses in which all aspects of the course, including learning activities and assessments, support what they want students to learn [a] .
-Effective assessment of learning Clear expectations make it easier to evaluate students' progress and ensure that assessments are targeting the appropriate level of knowledge or skill (a, b).
-Better time management • Well-defined learning outcomes simplify difficult decisions about what content to include and what to omit when preparing lessons and assessments ( b , c ).
-Improved communication Teachers can use learning outcomes to have explicit and constructive dialogues with students about the course and their learning, and with colleagues about the expectations of courses (b).
-Improved teaching experience • Teachers who use learning objectives report less anxiety, more confidence interacting with students, and use more diverse teaching and assessment approaches (b, c). [a] Wang, X., Su, Y., Cheung, S., Wong, E., &amp; Kwong, T. (2013).
-An exploration of Biggs' constructive alignment in course design and its impact on students' learning approaches.
-Assessment and Evaluation in Higher Education, 3B, 477-491. [b] Simon, B., &amp; Taylor, J. (2009).
-What is the value of course-specific learning goals?
-Journal of College Science Teaching, 39, 52-57. [c] Reynolds, H. L., &amp; Kearns, K. D. (2017).
-A planning tool for incorporating backward design, active learning, and authentic assessment in the college classroom.
-College Teaching, 65, 17-27.
+Effective course design • By keeping learning outcomes front and center, teachers can develop courses in which all aspects of the course, including learning activities and assessments, support what they want students to learn (a).
+Effective assessment of learning • Clear expectations make it easier to evaluate students' progress and ensure that assessments are targeting the appropriate level of knowledge or skill (a, b) .
+Better time management Well-defined learning outcomes simplify difficult decisions about what content to include and what to omit when preparing lessons and assessments (b, c).
+Improved communication • Teachers can use learning outcomes to have explicit and constructive dialogues with students about the course and their learning, and with colleagues about the expectations of courses (b) .
+Improved teaching experience • Teachers who use learning objectives report less anxiety, more confidence interacting with students, and use more diverse teaching and assessment approaches (b, c) . [a] Wang, X., Su, Y., Cheung, S., Wong, E., S impact on students' learning approache [b] Simon, B., & Taylor, J. (2009).
+What is t [c] Reynolds, H. L., & Kearns, K. D. (2017). in the college classroom.
+College Teach Kwong, T. (2013).
+An exploration of Biggs' constructive alignment in course design and its sc.
+Assessment and Evaluation in Higher Education, 38, 477-491. he value of course-specific learning goals?
+Journal of College Science Teaching, 39, 52-57.
+A planning tool for incorporating backward design, active learning, and authentic assessment ing, 65, 17-27.
+Created by Sara M. Fulme